Zev-se/Formbot-voron-2.4-build-guide/guide.md

 Slicer settings can also significantly improve the print quality.
 [Wall order](https://www.youtube.com/watch?v=__OQmUwVkrw) can make a big difference but has some caveats.
 [Mouse ear brims](https://www.youtube.com/watch?v=MCcFMDv_4eo) can help with adhesion in parts that like to warp (for example sharp corners with ABS).
 Adding ironing smooths out the top surface.

 [Exclude object](https://www.klipper3d.org/Exclude_Object.html) is useful to selectively stop printing certain parts in case of failure and it is integrated into KlipperScreen.

+**When you're done tuning the printer it's recommended to print a backup of all parts needed for the printer to function, thank us later when something breaks and you're stuck in a catch 22.**

 ## Notes from the build